 Hearts on the window shutters!
 Cute.

-A vineyard.
-Barr is surrounded by these!
+Barr is surrounded by vineyards.

-Some pretty fall decorations.
+The main square has some pretty fall decorations.

 One of the benefits of getting to live somewhere, as opposed to just visiting somewhere, is getting to see some of these smaller, out of the way towns.
 I love a good cute small town.